samukasmk/samukasmk/README.md

 Welcome to my github profile's page!

-Here is some important information about me:
+### Here is some important information about me:
 - 🧑🏽‍💻 I'm Samuel Sampaio and I live on São Paulo/Brazil;
 - 🐍 I'm a software developer more skilled in python programming language;
 - 💼 Currently I'm working as a consultant;
 - 📫 You can reach me by [LinkedIn](https://www.linkedin.com/in/python-dev/), feel free to contact me by sending a direct message;

+### Here you can find more than 80 tips of #Python and #DevOps

+- From my experience acquired over the years: [https://gist.github.com/samukasmk](https://gist.github.com/samukasmk)
+- Including my last post about: [How to profiling memory usage in Python easly](https://gist.github.com/samukasmk/2b0ae5c6f328aa4c650fdaa9a2c5dc92)

-Here is my portfolio with some of my personal projects:
+### Here is my portfolio with some of my personal projects:

 - [**startwars_api**](https://github.com/samukasmk/starwars_api):